 Ultimately, society cannot sustain a system of law whereby those who can afford to pay for it can attain justice, whereas an increasing number are denied it.
 There is, in those circumstances, no community at all.
 The debate around legal aid funding is about far more than money, it is about society.

-Dr Daniel Newman is a research assistant at Cardiff Business School.
-He also teaches at Cardiff Law School.
-He is the author of Legal Aid Lawyers and the Quest for Justice, published by Hart
+Dr Newman is a cecturer in law at Cardiff School of Law and Politics and author of Legal Aid Lawyers and the Quest for Justice (Hart, 2013)